 Brining, the process of soaking the turkey overnight in a salt water solution, is designed to make the turkey moist.

-Think of your great Aunt Zelda's ankles.
-When they swell, they're retaining water, right?
-When you brine a turkey, you're trying to do the same thing: Get the turkey to retain moisture to make it more flavorful.
+When you brine a turkey, you're trying to get the turkey to retain moisture to make it more flavorful.

 When you think about it, a turkey is the absolute wrong shape for roasting.
 You know how when you're making cookies you're supposed to make them the same shape and size, so they bake evenly?
 Well, roasting a turkey is like putting one giant, eight-inch tall cookie in the center of the cookie sheet and surrounding it with a bunch of regular-size cookies, then expecting them all to cook evenly in the same amount of time.